 A stock purchase agreement is a legal form used for transferring a specific number of shares from one party to another.
 On the surface, the company remains effectively the same after the deal, although the new owner will commonly appoint new officers while retaining any key personnel.

-The agreement specifies the number (#) and type of shares being sold, the amount ($) per share, the total purchase price, the date the transaction becomes finalized, and a series of terms and conditions used for protecting both parties interests.
+The agreement specifies the number (#) and type of shares being sold, the amount ($) per share, the total purchase price, the date the transaction will be finalized, and a series of terms and conditions used for protecting both parties’ interests.

 The agreement can be used for any type of entity, including single-member LLCs, partnerships, corporations, trusts, and more.

 The alternative to a stock purchase is an asset purchase – a type of deal in which the buyer only purchases assets they wish to acquire.
 It lets the buyer avoid any unattractive or risky liabilities the company has and makes it easier to merge the acquired assets into a different company.

 However, a stock purchase has the benefit of being more straightforward to execute and doesn’t require the re-titling of assets.